PaulAustin/spiderjs-1/docs/journal.md

 # Dec 29, 2020 - SDG
 * Trivial html to method call
 * Trivial SVG side effect.
-* TODO liek spider consider amounthe ares to crawl brick or tile walls These are very coarse grids or other geometries like a chess board, tik tack to They become simple data models with easy/fun views that students can index and modify key point is the the binding is automatic , ( and simoe insid the code) a bit
+* TODO like spider consider amounthe ares to crawl brick or tile walls These are very coarse grids or other geometries like a chess board, tik tack to They become simple data models with easy/fun views that students can index and modify key point is the the binding is automatic , ( and simoe insid the code) a bit